riscvarchive/risc-v-getting-started-guide/source/linux-hifive-u.rst

     git checkout sifive
     cd ..

 .. note:: Recursively cloning the Freedom Unleashed SDK repository may take a while.
+Should it fail, use ``git submodule update --init --recursive`` inside the ``freedom-u-sdk`` folder to make sure you have all the relevant files.

 Building
 --------